dustyhoppe/globetrot/README.md

 ![globetrot logo blue](./docs/assets/globetrot_logo_b.png)
 ---

-Globetrot is a CLI tool used for managing database changes/migrations.
+Globetrot is a cross-platform CLI tool used for managing database changes/migrations.
 It currently works with MySQL, PostgreSQL and SQL Server with plans of other database support in the future.

 ## Getting globetrot